 “Could the head of marketing or customer success do this?”

-I get that question a lot from CEOs and Co-founders who don’t have a dedicated SME on their team.
+I get that question a lot from CEOs and Co-founders who don’t have a dedicated SME.
 My answer:

 Why Does This Happen?